Why Do Cats Knead

 All right, yummy food is a pretty good reason to do many things, but why do cats continue to knead when they grow up?

 Because nursing brings more than just food.
 It brings comfort and the feeling of safety and happiness.
-And that adorable feline you love so much will associate kneading with all these feelings.
+And our furry friends associate kneading with all these feelings.
 So when they’re happy and relaxed, they will knead against a soft surface.
 They might even drool a little and suckle on the blanket, pillow, or your clothes, even though they’re not getting any milk that way.
+Cats will also sometimes knead if they are feeling stressed as a way to create a comfortable environment.

 But they’re still feeling safe and happy, and they’re not ashamed to show it.